LivelyKernel/lively4-seminars/RP2019/p3-static-analysis/index.md

 ### Collect - [Dependencygraph]>>resolveDependencies

 After enriching once, we handle every query via recursion over every CallExpression of the current scope.
-Writing out the constantViolations for everything results in the wanted information.
+Writing out the `constantViolations` for everything results in the wanted information.

 ## Discussion

 ### DependencyGraph
-The amount of implemented dependency collection is enough to reveal some (hidden) dependencies the programmer forgot, (most often in our case) missed due to typos or did not see in general.
+The amount of implemented dependency collection is enough to reveal some (hidden) dependencies the programmer forgot, missed due to typos (most often in our case) or did not see in general.
 The goal of revealing dependencies globally could not be reached due to the limitations of our approach.
-Furthermore we decided to rather show the correctly found dependencies than to show too many guesses of uncertain dependencies.
+Furthermore we decided to rather show the correctly found dependencies than to show too many wild guesses of uncertain dependencies.
 And every dependency across a file is a guess.
 However there are still false negatives, either if the programmer does weird things (not sorry for that) or when the dependency collection stops too early due to ambiguous or unresolvable Expressions (sorry for that).

 ### UI
 We think that AE support should be small and hidden until required.
 But when AE are allowed in a file the programmer should always be aware of that.
 We think that our tooling does that.
-There could be an indication WHY a dependency exists (stored in graph, but not visualized), but in our experience, they are usually pretty obvious if the programmer has AE as well as trigger.
+There could be an indication WHY a dependency exists (stored in graph, but not visualized), but in our experience, they are usually pretty obvious if the programmer has the AE and the trigger as well.

 ### Overall
 Our project cannot provide SAFE and RELIABLE information for AE.
 Especially for cross-file dependencies, where the programmer is not aware of the existence of AE and his comprehension of the other file is not necessarily given, we fail our aim.
-But in our experience, if the file borders are choosen modular and the APIs are clear, crossfile dependencies are not required that much.
+But in our experience, if the file borders are chosen modular and the APIs are clear, crossfile dependencies are not required that much.

 [Dependencygraph(folder)]:https://lively-kernel.org/lively4/lively4-stephelm/src/client/dependency-graph/